Dare2python/os-cascading/tricircle.md

 ## Description

 The [Tricircle](https://wiki.openstack.org/wiki/Tricircle) is dedicated for networking automation across Neutron in multi-region OpenStack deployment.
+The mission is to provide networking automation across Neutron in multi-region OpenStack deployments

 [OPNFV Multisite](https://wiki.opnfv.org/display/multisite/Multisite) is NFV related incarnation of Tricircle project.
 It looks stale as well.
 The last meeting was held on May 18th, 2017.
 Last [commit](https://github.com/opnfv/multisite) is on 30 Mar 2017.